craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Coalition City/Guilds of Coalition/Guild of Adventurers.md

 The Guild of Adventurers has two branches, the *Guilded Mercenary Corps* and the *Localized Defense Forces*.
 ## Culture
 ### Symbolism
+#### The Silver Unicorn
+Named for the legendary tales of rest and rejuvenation attributed to the Unicorn, the 'Silver Unicorn' are tavern-inns owned and operated by the Guild.
+Over time, these locations have become ubiquitous across every major city of the world.
 ## Technology
 ### Magic
 ## Standardized Equipment